No Retreat, No Surrender 2

-No Retreat, No Surrender 2 (also known as No Retreat, No Surrender 2: Raging Thunder) is a 1987 Hong Kong-American martial arts film directed by Corey Yuen, and starring Loren Avedon, Matthias Hues, Max Thayer and Cynthia Rothrock.
-Despite its title, it does not have any connection to No Retreat, No Surrender, as it plots an independent story.
+No Retreat, No Surrender 2 (also known as Karate Tiger 2) is a 1987 martial arts film directed by Corey Yuen, and starring Loren Avedon, Matthias Hues, Max Thayer and Cynthia Rothrock.
+The film is a Hong Kong-American co-production.
+Despite its title, it does not have any narrative or character connection to No Retreat, No Surrender, as it plots an independent story.
 The film was originally released as Raging Thunder in the Philippines.
 It is the second film in the No Retreat, No Surrender franchise.

 Plot

-In Moc Hoa, Vietnam, a group of prisoners are executed under the watchful eye of General Ty (Hwang Jang-lee).
-Meanwhile, Scott Wylde (Loren Avedon), an American college student, visits the country to visit his former teacher and best friend Mac Jarvis (Max Thayer), meeting Terry (Cynthia Rothrock), Mac's former lover, in the process.
+In Moc Hoa, Vietnam, a group of prisoners are executed under the watchful eye of General Ty.
+Meanwhile, Scott Wylde, an American college student, visits the country to visit his former teacher and best friend Mac Jarvis, meeting Terry, Mac's former lover, in the process.
 Terry tells Scott that Mac may be in Patpong, a seedy area of Bangkok.
-Scott leaves the gym and heads for his hotel, where he has dinner with his girlfriend Sulin Nguyen (Patra Wanthivanond).
-During their date, Sulin's father (Perm Hongsakul) receives a disturbing phone call and leaves his house.
+Scott leaves the gym and heads for his hotel, where he has dinner with his girlfriend Sulin Nguyen.
+During their date, Sulin's father receives a disturbing phone call and leaves his house.
 In the meantime, a group of thugs crash into Scott's room and kidnap Sulin.
 Scott fights and kills the two thugs left behind to murder him.
 At Sulin's house, he finds that her entire family except for her father has been killed.
 Scott is framed for the murders and drug possession.
 Despite Mr. Nguyen's pleas, the American consulate suggests sending Scott to Singapore and keeping him detained for three months.
 He escapes, heading to Patpong.

 At Patpong, Scott finds Mac at the Super Star bar, arm wrestling with a local man.
 When Mac wins, his opponent attacks him with a broken bottle, but Scott intervenes.
 He tells a concerned Mac of his recent problems.
 When the duo go to dinner at a local marketside area, they are threatened by the kidnappers.
 They force one of the thugs to tell them where Sulin is located, learning she has been taken to Cambodia.
 Returning to Mac's private warehouse, an artillery factory, Scott learns that Sulin's father's was a Vietnamese general who, for the sake of his family, stopped a deal with a Soviet militia.
 Mac is convinced that the Soviets have joined forces with the Vietnamese army and have set up base in Cambodia.
 Scott decides he must rescue Sulin.
 The next morning, as they wait for a helicopter, they are ambushed by Thai police.
 However, Terry comes to aid and they narrowly escape by helicopter.